mhieronymus/histogramming/README.md

  * `-s`, `--single_precision`: Use single precision.
 If it is not set, use double precision.
  If --all_precisions is used, then -s will be ignored.
  * `-d`, `--data`: Define the number of elements in each dimension for the input data.
- * `--dimension_data`: Define the number of dimensions for the input data.
+ * `--dimension`: Define the number of dimensions for the input data and the histogram.
  * `-b`, `--bins`: Choose the number of bins for each dimension
- * `--dimension_bins`: Define the number of dimensions for the histogram.
  * `-w`, `--weights`: (Randomized) weights will be used on the histogram.
  * `--use_given_edges`: Use calculated edges instead of calculating edges during histogramming.
  * `--outdir`: Store all output plots to this directory.
 If they don't exist,